 Slab pie.
-It’s the perfect crowd pleaser.
+It’s the perfect crowd-pleaser.
 Bring this to your next backyard barbecue.
 Your friends will thank you.
 It’s not too sweet.
 The dough is made from whole wheat pastry flour with a touch of fresh lemon.
-The peaches are sweetened with brown sugar and a generous addition of vanilla.
+The peaches are sweetened with brown sugar …then there’s that generous addition of vanilla.

 Before we focus on the peaches, let’s talk about the dough …which needs to chill for at least two hours.
 Or, better yet, overnight.

 Once the butter is processed with the flour, the mixture should resemble coarse meal.
 This process is quick and easy if using a food processor.
 If you don’t have one, it’s okay.
 You can do this by hand.
 Place the dry ingredients in a large bowl and whisk to blend well.
 Then, cut in the cubes of butter with a pastry cutter or two knives.
 The wet ingredients can then be added.
 Vigorously stir with a wooden spoon until it all comes together to resemble a shaggy ball.

 Be sure to form the disks so that one is larger than the other …one should use about 60% of the dough with the remaining 40% forming the other disk.
 This is where a food scale can be so handy.
 Weigh the ball of dough, then do the math so that you have the correct ratio of 60% to 40%.

 Wrap each disk tightly with plastic wrap and place them in the fridge.
 Remember …they need to chill out in there for at least two hours.
 When the dough has been sufficiently chilled, it’s time to work on the peach filling.